balanced/www.balancedpayments.com/contents/terms/marketplaceagreement.md

 24. **Card Brand Discrimination:** Unless permitted by Card Brand Rules, Client shall not engage in any practice that unfavorably discriminates against or provides unequal treatment of any Card Brand relative to any other Card Brand.

 25. **Card Brand Marks:** Client and end-users are authorized to use Card Brand logos or marks only on Client’s promotional materials and website to indicate that cards are acceptable methods of payment.

-26. **Commercial Entities:** If Client has a merchant who processes over $100,000 in annual sales with Balanced, than Client understands that Card Brand Rules require that said merchant enter into a direct, written processing agreement with our processing partner, Chase Paymentech.
+26. **Commercial Entities:** If Client has a merchant who processes over $100,000 in annual sales with Balanced, than Client understands that Card Brand Rules require that said merchant enter into a direct, written processing agreement with our acquirer, Vantiv.
 This agreement does not affect Balanced’s obligations to continue processing payments for said merchant pursuant to its own processing agreement.

 27. **Entire Agreement:** This is the entire agreement between the parties.
 It replaces and supersedes any and all oral agreements between the parties, as well as any prior writings.

 28. **Successors and Assignees:** This contract binds and benefits the heirs, successors, and assignees of the parties.

 29. **Governing Law:** This contract will be governed by and construed in accordance with the laws of the state of  California.

 30. **Modification:** This contract may be modified only by written agreement signed by all the parties.

 31. **Waiver:** If one party waives any term or provision of this contract at any time, that waiver will only be effective for the specific instance and specific purpose for which the waiver was given.
 If either party fails to exercise or delays exercising any of its rights or remedies under this contract, that party retains the right to enforce that term or provision at a later time.

 32. **Severability:** If any court determines that any provision of this contract is invalid or unenforceable, any invalidity or unenforceability will affect only that provision and will not make any other provision of this contract invalid or unenforceable and such provision shall be modified, amended, or limited only to the extent necessary to render it valid and enforceable.